kolypto/nodejs-smsframework/README.md

 Events
 ------

-The `Gateway` object fires the following events:
+The `Gateway` object is an `EventEmitter` which fires the following events:

 ### msg-out
 Outgoing Message: a message is being sent.